lread/repro-graal-build-time-windows/README.md

 When I adopted this migration path, I discovered it was failing for me on the Windows platform.
 I have no known issues on macOS or Linux platforms.

-I have narrowed down a straightforward way to trigger the failure.
+I have narrowed down a straightforward way to trigger the failure:
 Ask native-image to build code that includes and runs Clojure tests.

 I have also been able to remove `clj-easy/graal-build-time` from the equation and reproduce the failure on Windows by using `--initialize-at-build-time` with the specific packages that `clj-easy/graal-build-time` would have discovered.